SmartBoy-BR/ConsoleSnake/README.md

 # ConsoleSnake
-A console snake game developed in C++
+A console snake game developed in C++ using OOP.